Logarithmic growth of peripheral entanglement concentrated via noisy measurements in a star network of spins

+Besides localizable bipartite peripheral entanglement, we check the bipartite entanglement on the equal bipartition of the periphery computed using a partial trace-based approach, and find its trend with $n_p$ to be the same with the localizable bipartite peripheral entanglement in the $n_0/n_p\ll 1$ limit of the model, but not in the other two limits.
+For moderate-sized systems, the results for the bipartite peripheral entanglement computed using the partial trace-based method are found to be immune to disorder in the spin-spin interactions strengths.
+Further, assuming white noise in the measurement apparatus and with an appropriately generalized definition of the localizable entanglement, we show that in the limit $n_0/n_p\ll 1$, localizable bipartite peripheral entanglement corresponding to all possible noise strength exhibits a logarithmic growth with the periphery-size as in the case of the noiseless scenario.
+However, in contrast, in the limit $n_0/n_p\rightarrow 1$, it does not.}

-A number of possible research directions open up from this study.
-Within the range of the results reported in this paper, it would be interesting to investigate whether similar features in entanglement exists if interactions are present within the central and/or the peripheral spins themselves.
-Also, a similar investigation in a star-chain configuration of spin-$\frac{1}{2}$ particles~\cite{Yao2011,*Ping2013,*ZHU2018,*Grimaudo2022} is yet to be performed.
-Another interesting question would be whether these entanglement properties of the spin-star system are robust against the presence of quenched disorder in the system~\cite{de_dominicis_giardina_2006}.
-Besides, similarity of our results with the already existing results for the LMG model~\cite{Latorre2005,*Unanyan2005} raises the question as to what would be the underlying principle to model a spin-lattice system that exhibits similar entanglement properties.
-Moreover, recent interests in exploring quantum technological aspects involving $d$-level systems, or qudits~\cite{Wang2020} highlights the relevance of exploring similar models where lattice sites are populated with spins having a higher spin quantum number.
+\JK{A number of possible research directions open up from this study.
+Within the range of the results reported in this paper, it would be interesting to investigate whether similar features in entanglement exists if interactions are present within the central and/or the peripheral spins themselves~\cite{Richter_1994}.
+The challenge lies in the computation of entanglement, as the states on the peripheral spins would not belong to the subspaces of the Dicke states.
+Also, a similar investigation in a star-chain configuration of spin-$\frac{1}{2}$ particles~\cite{Yao2011} is yet to be performed.
+Besides, similarity of our results with the already existing results coresponding to the entanglement computed using partial trace-based approach for the LMG model~\cite{Latorre2005} highlights the question as to what would be the underlying principle to model a spin-lattice system that exhibits similar entanglement properties.
+Also, the implications of the reported entanglement properties of the spin-star model with respect to the use of the model in quantum protocols such as switch in quantum networks~\cite{Yung_2011} and quantum state transfer~\cite{Deng_2008} are yet to be explored.
+Moreover, recent interests in exploring quantum technological aspects involving $d$-level systems, or qudits~\cite{Wang2020} highlights the relevance of exploring similar models where lattice sites are populated with spins having a higher spin quantum number.}